 Do yourself and your pet a favor and feed a healthy, balanced diet that is designed for pets and stick with it.
 If you want to give a treat, try a spoon of canned food, a treat or biscuit, or even a dental treat to help keep the teeth clean.

 Treat your dog to more time with you

 You know what else your dog craves?
 Spending time with you.
 So instead of a treat, why not reward your dog with a walk or a game of tug-of-war?

 Dogs love to learn new tricks and commands, too.
-And they’re usually just as content to receive praise or a belly rub than a treat.
+And they’re usually as content to receive praise or a belly rub as a treat.

 Or look into agility or flyball, two sports that can help your dog drop some pounds.
 Just check with your veterinarian first to make sure your dog doesn’t have any underlying health issues or isn’t carrying too much weight for these activities.

 Who knows — a little exercise with your dog might do you a world of good, too.